pivotal-cf/docs-book-csb-aws/README.md

-# docs-book-csb
+# docs-book-csb-aws

-This project can create and publish the documentation for [Cloud Service Broker for VMware Tanzu](http://docs.pivotal.io/cloud-service-broker/) as a web application.
+This project can create and publish the documentation for [Tanzu Cloud Service Broker for AWS](https://network.pivotal.io/products/cloud-service-broker-aws/) as a web application.

-The content repo associated with this book is [pivotal-cf/docs-cloud-service-broker](https://github.com/pivotal-cf/docs-cloud-service-broker).
+The content repo associated with this book is [pivotal-cf/docs-csb-aws](https://github.com/pivotal-cf/docs-csb-aws).

 In this topic: